 There are plenty of ways to serve your community in Maryland coming up: food drives, collections of donations for nonprofits, toy and gift drives, and serving or delivering holiday dinners for those less fortunate.

-Ways to help the needy, seniors and animals are organized by type of activity or assistance needed:
+Help the homeless and needy by volunteering at some of the events or donation drives listed below.
+Ways to help the needy, seniors and animals are organized by type of activity or assistance needed.

 Help to feed those who cannot afford or are unable to make a meal.

 - The United Way of Central Maryland – Harvest of Plenty

 Through the United Way of Central Maryland, families can help assemble and distribute complete Thanksgiving meals for the needy at dozens of convenient locations throughout the state.
 Each year, the United Way donates more than 3,000 complete Thanksgiving dinners to families in need, and many local churches and community centers help with this process.
 If you are unable to volunteer, monetary donations are accepted.

 Catholic Charities programs now has in-person, inside volunteer opportunities and in-person outside opportunities.
 They also have remote and virtual volunteer opportunities.
 Email firstname.lastname@example.org on how to get involved.
 If you’d like to help donate money, food or supplies, please see cc-md.org/covid19 or email email@example.com to offer a donation or ask a question about where to deliver a donation.

 Meals on Wheels, an organization that provides meals to homebound seniors and disabled individuals, needs volunteers to help deliver meals during the holiday season and beyond.
 Volunteers (ages 14 and up) can serve as many times a month as they like with opportunities in meal delivery, packaging, grocery assistance, donating and pet food delivery.
 410-558-0827